English

 There are a lot of tiny blood vessels in the nose.
 The air you breathe is made warmer and drier by these vessels.
 However, they are situated inside your nose.
 Air that passes through your nose may dry and irritate your blood vessels.
 This means that breaking or injuring them easily could result in a nosebleed.
 Nosebleeds are generally not serious, although they are annoying.

 Do you frequently get nosebleeds?
 Sudden nose bleeding, a blood clot in the nose, or dizziness are possible symptoms.
-Don't hesitate to schedule an appointment with doctors for a proper assessment and care.
+Don't hesitate to book an appointment with an ENT Specialist for a proper assessment and care.
 Your well-being is important.

 Get yourself checked, if you are worried